Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 * How many amino acids do I need to align to do this experiment?
 * How long would it take to compare two proteomes?

-Write those down in your notebook.
+Write those down in your assignment template file.
 Now let's get back to the experiment.
 You want to find the A. thaliana and D. melanogaster orthologs of B0213.10.
 Set up the experiment any way you like.
 You need to be able to answer questions in the [Assignment Template]({{site.baseurl}}/assignments/Assignment_1_SA_template.md).
 Note that some questions may be